Yann39/self-hosted/README.md

 This will create a _portainer-vol-backup.tar_ archive in the current directory.
 The tar will contain a _mybackup_ directory containing all volume data.

-Then feel free to move it to the _/opt/apps/portainer_ directory if you want to back it up along with that directory when using FreeFileSync (see [Files](#files)).
-Or simply move the backup file to an external server.
+Then feel free to move it to the _/opt/apps/portainer_ directory if you want to back it up along with that directory when using FreeFileSync (see [Files](#files)), or simply move the backup file to an external server.

 > [!IMPORTANT]
 > Some services may need to be stopped during backup or restore to ensure data consistency